 As I near InspiredLiving.com’s 20th anniversary, and as the business focus has refined over the years, I am now entering the next phase of my life and business, a phase I have probably been preparing for my entire life and career.

-In this next phase that is already beginning, I’m returning to speaking, teaching and mentoring to help people become healthier and to live with more passion and vitality in every aspect of their lives: body, mind, spirit, environment and lifestyle.
+In this next phase that is already beginning, I’m returning to speaking, teaching and mentoring to help people become healthier and to live with more passion, vitality and kindness in every aspect of their lives: body, mind, spirit, environment and lifestyle.

 Stay tuned.
 More to come.

 InspiredLiving.com and everything it stands for is my passion.
 I designed the web site to help people embody their highest vision of themselves.
 To date, there are over 800 pages of health and wellness promoting products and resources.

 I've set out to pull together those things in life that support wellness at the highest level in all areas of our lives:

 The philosophical approach of my work evolved from my personal and professional experiences, including:

 We publish four FREE monthly newsletters.
 To subscribe to any or all newsletters, click here: Subscribe to Newsletters